ebpetroff/FRB_VOEvent/README.md

 To broadcast a VOEvent you will need a _broker_.
 We recommend the **Comet broker** which is commonly used for VOEvent communication.
 To avoid reinventing the wheel, we haven't included any Comet tutorials here, but instead refer you to [the excellent start up guide that already exists](https://comet.readthedocs.io/en/stable/usage/broker.html).

-To register as an author with the FRBCAT broker: (information to be added soon re: address, port, IP addresses, etc.)
+The FRBCAT VOEvent broker receives events at the port **phobos.astron.nl:8098**.
+Your IP address must be whitelisted for transmitted events to be parsed and processed.
+To register your IP address with the FRBCAT broker, please contact the administrator (Emily Petroff).
+Events received by the FRBCAT broker will be parsed and added to the Catalogue and will be re-broadcast from the broadcast port (see below).

 ## Receiving VOEvents from the FRBCAT Broker

-Initially, the FRBCAT broker will only receive events from and issue events to subscribed IP addresses from an approved list.
-To register your broker with the FRBCAT please follow these steps:

-(More information to come when the broker is up and running)
+The FRBCAT VOEvent broker broadcasts events at the port **phobos.astron.nl:8099** to any parties who subscribe.
+If you are interested in receiving these messages, please add this address to your broker's list of remote broadcasters to which it subscribes.

 ## Parsing a VOEvent